sparkfabrik/company-playbook/content/resources/role-iac-professional.md

 ## Mission

 * To make your unique skills available to the whole company.
-* To help lead and senior development achieving their mission.
+* To help lead and senior developers achieve their mission.
 * To dominate complexity, chew difficulties and laugh in the face of pressure.
 * To promote our procedures and standards and to find new opportunities to improve them.
 * To teach by example and words, showing the value of excellence.
 * To value collaboration and critiques as the building blocks for trust with colleagues and customers.
 * To value continuous improvement, seek out opportunities to learn and live by the principles of the Agile manifesto.
-* To contribute to the company's technical culture, sharing your mastery with others.
+* To contribute to the company's technical culture, share your mastery with others.

 ## Values